rahulraj0402/Job-Application/README.md

 - Docker (for PostgreSQL database)
 - Eureka (Service Registry)
 - openFeign( for the inter service communication  [ removed the use of rest template ] )
-- RabbitMQ (Planned for future integration)
+- RabbitMQ for Asynchronous Communication between reviews and companies
 - Kubernetes (Planned for future integration)

 ## Setup Instructions